Shivansh7201/WasteSolutionAI_ecell-nitb/README.md

-# Automated Waste Segregation: A Vision for a Sustainable Tomorrow
+# Automated Waste Segregation: A Vision for a Sustainable Tomorrow:

 ## Project Overview